Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/29_TCP_IP.rst

     :lines: 29-34
     :dedent:

-Each time receiving data, print them in “Shell” and send them back to the client.
+Each time receiving data, print them in "Shell" and send them back to the client.

 .. literalinclude:: ../../../freenove_Kit/Python/Python_Codes/29.2_TCP_as_Server/TCP_as_Server.py
     :linenos: